On gleaning data and insights from research firm sites...Published by Mark Bodnar

 - IBISWorld: Media

-IBISWorld's Media page is a great place to find articles, spotlight reports, and press releases highlighting key findings across IBISWorld's many research areas.
-For instance, did you know that Mother's Day sales in the US are expected to increase by 3% this year?
+IBISWorld's Media page is a great place to find analysts' insights, special reports, and even free industry statistics.
+For instance, check out this short piece on the increase in online sales of secondhand clothing.
 Note that SFU researchers do have full access to IBISWorld's Canadian, Chinese, Global, and US industry reports, but their media site touches on other areas and report types.

 Local polls!
 Do you need to know what proportion of BC people believe that same-sex marriage, doctor-assisted suicide and abortion are morally acceptable?
 Or maybe you're curious about how British Columbians feel about religion, health care, the Senate, or work-life balance?
 The Insights West site is worth watching if you do any local research!
 (They do talk about Alberta a bit, too...)

-This site requires (free) registration, but I think the content is worth it.
-BCG provides global insights into developments in several industries (e.g., Financial Services), as well as hot business topics such as Change Management.
+BCG provides global insights into developments in several industries (e.g., Financial Institutions), as well as hot business topics such as Social Impact & Sustainability.

 - Euromonitor: Analyst Insight (blog)

 Although we do provide the incredibly deep and useful Passport market research database with much of Euromonitor's survey results and analysis, sometimes you might just want the quick view.
 Start with their blog to learn about trends in things like household robotics and targeting the middle class in Latin America.

 - Frost & Sullivan Blog